goblinhero/NCore/README.md

 ## The reason
 Having written basically the same code thrice - maybe it is time to just make the damn framework.

+## The contents
+With this framework you can build REST-full APIs for your line-of-business CRUD applications.
+Validation, audit trails and easy access to full-fledged search is all baked in.

 ## The frameworks
 To avoid too many dependencies, light, performant frameworks are chosen over heavy swiss-army style tools.